antifa-n/pihole/README.md

 In some rare cases, sites which hosts offensive content as well as other things are included, such as 4chan, 8chan and gab.

+If you want to block all well known where nazis, facists, alt-right, anti-LGBT and white nationalistic groups organizes, there is a specific alt-tech blocklist which blocks known platforms listed here: https://en.wikipedia.org/wiki/Alt-tech (but excluding, Discover, Telegram and Signal).

 ***Please note that regular conservative sites are not blocked***

 # Using the blocklists